->sequence_A this is my first pretty sequence ACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGT GTGCTGACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTGCAGT AACGACGTTGCAGTACGTTGCAGT >sequence_B this is my second pretty sequence ACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGT GTGCTGACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTGTTT AACGACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTATT >sequence_C this is my third pretty sequence ACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGT GTGCTGACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGT GTGCTGACGTTGCAGTACG fastq format is a text-based format for storing both a biological sequence (usually nucleotide sequence) and its corresponding quality scores.
+fastq format is a text-based format for storing both a biological sequence (usually nucleotide sequence) and its corresponding quality scores.
 Both the sequence letter and quality score are encoded with a single ASCII character for brevity.
-It was originally developed at the Wellcome Trust Sanger Institute to bundle a fasta sequence and its quality data, but has recently become the de facto standard for storing the output of high throughput sequencing instruments such as the Illumina Genome Analyzer Illumina (Cock et al. 2010).
+It was originally developed at the Wellcome Trust Sanger Institute to bundle a fasta sequence and its quality data, but has recently become the de facto standard for storing the output of high throughput sequencing instruments such as the Illumina Genome Analyzer Illumina.
+[1]

-1.2.4 The fastq sequence format1
+1.2.4.1 Format